UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/cases.md

 Cases are allocated to the person's area of residence.

+#### UK

 UK data include results from both pillar 1 and pillar 2 testing.
 Up to 1 July, these data were collected separately meaning that people who had tested positive via both methods were counted twice.
 In combining the data for pillars 1 and 2 on 2 July around 30,000 duplicates were found and removed from the data.
 This is why the number of cases reported reduced from 1 July to 2 July.
+The technical issue affecting England reported cases on 3 and 4 October 2020 (see below) also affects the UK cases by date reported.

 For the four nations, initially only cases identified through pillar 1 testing were included but cases identified through pillar 2 testing (see below) have been included, from different dates, for all nations.

 #### England

 Data include only pillar 1 cases until 2 July, from when pillar 2 cases are also included.
+A technical issue identified on 2 October 2020 resulted in a delay in reporting of 15,841 cases between 25 September and 2 October.
+These cases were instead reported on 3 and 4 October creating an artificial spike in the number of cases reported on these dates.
+Cases by specimen date data are not affected.

 #### Northern Ireland